 Compared to other courses from SLR Lounge, this one is significantly shorter and, consequently, less detailed.
-Additional details on gear, composition, exposure stacking, light painting, and exposure calculations would have been welcome.
+Additional details on gear, composition,

 Because of this, I would argue that this 2-hour-long course doesn’t take you to a ‘Master’ level, as advertised.
 It gets you to a very solid, advanced amateur level instead.

 The player doesn’t allow you to set a fixed resolution in full-screen mode.
 Playback was stuck on ‘Auto’ for me.
 Even though my connection is high-speed, it fluctuated constantly.